-At United Way of Southeastern Connecticut (UWSECT), Community Investment is the work we do.
-It is where the money goes and how it is distributed.
-It is UWSECT programs such as the Gemma Moran United Way Labor Food Center, Project Warm-Up and Day of Caring, it is collaboration and committee work, plus it is funding of a multi-million dollar network of 60 other partner programs run at over 27 health and human service agencies.
+At United Way of Southeastern Connecticut, Community Investment is the work we do.
+It's where the money goes and how it is distributed.
+It is United Way programs such as the Gemma Moran United Way/Labor Food Center, Project Warm-Up, Day of Caring and United Way 2-1-1, it is collaboration and committee work, plus it is funding of a multi-million dollar network of partner programs. run at local nonprofit health and human service agencies.

-The hallmarks of all UWSECT Community Investment efforts are community involvement and oversight.
-Monies are distributed via an Allocations Process which relies on 75+ community volunteers distributed across a number of Allocations Panels.
-Every year these panels review the work of funded agencies.
-Relying on site visits, written applications, interviews, outcomes data (measures) and financial records, volunteers decide where the money goes.
-If programs are not communicating results or do not meet the stringent set of UWSECT standards for funding—their dollars may be reduced or cut entirely.
-However, UWSECT is supportive of its agencies and also does its best to aid programs which are struggling.
+The hallmarks of all United Way Community Investment efforts are community involvement and oversight.
+Funds are distributed through Allocations, which relies on community volunteers distributed across a number of Allocations Panels.
+Every year these panels review the work of funded programs.
+Relying on site visits, written applications, interviews, outcome data (measures) and financial records, volunteers decide where the money goes.
+If programs are not communicating results or do not meet the stringent set of United Way standards for funding—their dollars may be reduced or cut entirely.
+However, United Way is supportive of its agencies and also does its best to aid programs which are struggling.

 Think Globally, Act Locally

-UWSECT focuses on local needs.
-The majority of funds are distributed to agencies who work right here in New London County.
-Even national and state wide agencies must use their partner program funds locally.
-It is the principle of do what you can and good work starts at home.
-Also, that way the services supported are also there to help you, your family members, colleagues and neighbors when help is needed most.
+United Way focuses on local needs.
+The majority of funds are distributed to programs that work right here in New London County.
+Even national and statewide agencies must use their partner program funds locally.
+The services supported are here to help you, your family members, colleagues, and neighbors when help is needed most.